votb92/The-Vault/README.md

 Date published: 03/26/2021
 Hosted at: https://github.com/votb92/The-Vault
 # DISCLAIMER:
- /* This program is free software.
-It comes without any warranty, to
- * the extent permitted by applicable law.
-You can redistribute it
- * and/or modify it.
-The author will not be responsible for any damage cause by using this software.
+ *This program is free software.
+It comes without any warranty, to the extent permitted by applicable law.
+You can redistribute it and/or modify it.
+The author will not be responsible for any damage cause by using this software.*
- */

 Requirements:
 - installed JAVA